 - Protocol: Select HTTP.

 - Data Connectivity mode: Select DirectQuery, which lets you offload processing to Spark.
 This is ideal when you have a large volume of data or when you want near real-time analysis.

-tokenin the User name field and a personal access token in the Password field.
+tokenin the User name field and the token from Step 2 in the Password field.

 Click Connect.
 The Power BI Navigator should display the data available for query in your Databricks cluster.